noetl/noetl/README.md

 Subjects in NoETL provide contextual information:

-- **Command Subjects:** `command.<plugin_name>.<workflow_id>.<step_id>`
+- **Command Subjects:** `command.<plugin_name>.<workflow_instance_id>`
-- **Event Subjects:** `event.<plugin_name>.<workflow_id>.<step_id>`
+- **Event Subjects:** `event.<plugin_name>.<workflow_instance_id>`

+**N.B.** Error handling is a part of event subjects.

 ## Mini-Plugin Architecture

-NoETL includes several service plugins:
+NoETL includes several core service plugins:

-- **Command API Plugin:** Manages playbook, plugin, and command reception and registration.
-- **Event API Plugin:** Tracks events and manages event data.
+- **NoETL GraphQL API Plugin:** Provides an interface for querying and interacting with NoETL using GraphQL.
-- **Dispatcher API Plugin:** Responsible for dispatch actions, task queue management, and command execution.
+- **Dispatcher Plugin:** Responsible for dispatch actions, steps' output, task queue management, and creating commands for other plugins to be executed.
+- **Registrar Plugin:**  Manages playbook, plugin, and command reception and registration.

-These plugins communicate using NATS messaging, driven by YAML playbooks specifying task sequences.
-The Kubernetes environment serves as the execution platform for these plugins.
+Plugins communicate using NATS messaging, driven by YAML playbooks specifying task sequences.
+The Kubernetes environment serves as the execution platform.

-## Conclusion

-NoETL's architecture, embodying scalability, robustness, and fault-tolerance, is key to a reliable workflow execution system.
-Its distributed nature, combined with the efficiency of the plugin system and the resilience of its components, makes NoETL a great solution for complex workflow automation.

 ### Prerequisites